The best decoration addresses in Paris

 Near Place des Victoires stands the Spanish boutique Kave Home, the brainchild of professional turner Francesc Julià.
 Sofas, lamps, bedding, and tableware are spread across two incredibly cozy floors, perfect for bringing Mediterranean energy to your home—a balance between minimalism and design.
 Inspiration flows through fully decorated rooms, showcasing the best furniture, lighting, and décor combinations (absolute passion for their vases).
 Another highlight: the Atelier corner, where advisors help you create custom furniture and décor.
 For €59.99, you can develop a 3D model for two rooms, with two presentations included.
 Smart: the Signature support from Kave Home allows you to design a project for three or more rooms (€199.99).
 Now, you just have to choose.

-We love: their modular sofas, like the Martina collection, with pieces for 2 people (€1,870), 4-person setups with a chaise lounge (€2,670), an armchair (€955), or even a footrest (€469)!
+We love: their modular sofas, like those in the Martina collection, ranging from 2-seaters (€1,870) to 4-person setups with a chaise longue (€2,670), armchairs (€955), and even footrests (€449)!
 For smaller budgets: their acacia wood salt/pepper mills (€21.99) or their beautiful beige marble table lamps (€149).

 Kave Home, 52 rue Etienne Marcel, Paris 2nd.
 Open Monday to Friday from 10 AM to 7 PM, Saturday from 10 AM to 7:30 PM, and Sunday from 1 PM to 6:30 PM.